Lazarus Zographos: Life and times

 Lazarus became a monk at an early age and is thought to have studied the art of painting at the Stoudios Monastery in Constantinople.
 Lazarus was noted to possess the following virtues: love for Christ, asceticism, prayer, and rejection of the vanities of the world.
 He was further recognized for his acts of self-control, discipline and alms-giving.
 He was ordained a priest.
 In his lifetime, he was highly regarded and well known for his frescos.
 He used faith and ritual as a means to transcribe his inner contemplation onto the images he painted.
 Thus, his ability to paint icons was seen as a gift given by God.

 During the reign of Theophilos, an iconoclast emperor who was opposed to holy images, Lazarus stubbornly continued his craft of painting icons and began restoring images defaced by heretics.
 Theophilos sought out Lazarus, who was then famous for his painting, and intended to make an example of him.

 After being asked several times to stop painting, Lazarus was brought before the emperor, where he refused to destroy any of the images he painted.
 The emperor discovered that Lazarus was not affected by flattery and bribery.
 He was threatened with the death penalty, which at the time was not an uncommon outcome for those who favored icons (iconodules).
 However, Lazarus being a man of the cloth, could not be put to death and so he was instead thrown in prison.
-During his imprisonment, he was subjected to such "severe torture that the his flesh melted away along with his blood."
+During his imprisonment, he was subjected to such "severe torture that his flesh melted away along with his blood."
 He was left to die of his wounds but recovered.
 He then began to paint holy images on panels from his prison cell.
 Hearing of this, Theophilos gave orders to have "sheets of red-hot iron to be applied to the palms of his hands where, as a result, he lost consciousness and lay half dead."
 It is also said his hands were burned with red-hot horseshoes until his flesh melted to the bone.

 As Lazarus lay on his deathbed, the Empress Theodora, an iconodule, convinced Theophilos to release Lazarus from prison.
 Lazarus found refuge at Tou Phoberou, a secluded church of St. John the Forerunner once located in Phoberos on the Asiatic shore of the Bosporus.
 The Church is believed to have once functioned as an imperial monastery that housed as many as one hundred and seventy monks.
 After the death of Theophilos in 842, Theodora asked Lazarus to forgive her husband's actions, to which he replied "God is not so unjust, O, Empress, as to forget our love and labors on his behalf, and attach greater value to that mans hatred and extraordinary insanity."
 Lazarus served as a model of perseverance for those who had suffered from iconoclast persecution.